brajeshwar/brajeshwar.github.io/_posts/2008/2008-02-28-maintain-multiple-sitemaps-on-a-single-domain.md

----
-layout: post
-title: Multiple Sitemaps on a single Domain
+# Multiple Sitemaps on a single Domain
----

 Do you have more than one website, or rather lots of them?
 You can now reduce one hassle of the many that goes in maintaining lots of websites, blogs -- the ability to place Sitemaps for multiple hosts on a single host through robots.txt.